All feed pages

 At a glance

-• The largest volume of any region in our index.
-Filter by state, city, remote, title, or experience level to scope exactly the feed your job board needs.
+• The largest volume of any region in our index, with deep coverage across tech, SaaS, and startup hiring.
+Filter by state or city to scope exactly the feed your product needs.

-• New roles appear continuously.
-Sort by newest first and paginate with cursors to run nightly syncs or real-time feeds without re-downloading everything.
+• Sort by newest first and paginate with cursors to run nightly syncs or real-time feeds.
+You only pull what changed, not the entire dataset.

 When you are ready for every filter, validation rule, and response field, use the Jobs API reference.